mialso/redux-thunk-hardway/README.md

 #### redux thunk hardway

+thunk is action delayed - thunk-action data calculation happens after state is updated by action

 ##### difference with original redux-thunk

 * delayed execution - the thunk is executed after reducer produce new state